-- 39. The CARB noted that the Complainant's trend analysis for the downtown office rental rates was confined to a brief six-month window with a limited number of leases in a few buildings.
-The CARB considered the Respondent's argument that inclusion of just a few more leases could have resulted in a shift to the linear regression trend line and found that the reliability of such an analysis to be weak. - 40.
-The third-party industry information provided by the Complainant was found to provide little support to the Complainant's position in that: the average asking rate of \$23-\$26 per square foot applied to the entire A class of downtown office buildings that included AA, AH and AL sub-classes; and, this blended rated could not be directly applied to the subject property.
-Accordingly, the CARB assigned less weight to such industry information. - 41.
-The CARB found that was able to place weight on the Respondent's reliance on actual leasing information obtained from the property managers and owners to establish typical market rates for the downtown office properties and it accepted that this was in keeping with mass-appraisal methodology as required in the legislation. - 42.
-The CARB found the Respondent's rigorous analysis of three years actual lease data in respect of all downtown A class office properties, through quadratic regression, provided a more reliable and credible indication of market trending and to be of greater merit and considerable weight. - 43.
-The CARB finds it also places considerable weight on the Respondent's arguments that upon receipt of the actual leasing information from the property managers for the 2012 assessment year, the Respondent took effective steps to reflect the continuing downward trend in office rental rates from the previous year's assessments by mailing offers of revised assessments, based on new rates determined in consultation with industry experts, to the affected property owners. - 44.
-In conclusion, based on its consideration of the above reasons, the CARB finds the recommended revised 2011 assessment of \$121,039,000 for the subject property, based on market office rental rate of \$23 per square foot for the subject property's AL classification, to be fair and equitable.
+- 40. The CARB noted that the Complainant's trend analysis for the downtown office rental rates was confined to a brief six-month window with a limited number of leases in a few buildings.
+The CARB considered the Respondent's argument that inclusion of just a few more leases could have resulted in a shift to the linear regression trend line and found that the reliability of such an analysis to be weak. - 41.
+The third-party industry information provided by the Complainant was found to provide little support to the Complainant's position in that the average asking rate of \$23-\$26 per square foot applied to the entire A class of downtown office buildings that included AA, AH and AL sub-classes; and, this blended rated could not be directly applied to the subject property.
+Accordingly, the CARB assigned less weight to such industry information.

+- 42. The CARB found that was able to place weight on the Respondent's reliance on actual leasing information obtained from the property managers and owners to establish typical market rates for the downtown office properties and it accepted that this was in keeping with mass-appraisal methodology as required in the legislation. - 43.
+The CARB found the Respondent's rigorous analysis of three years actual lease data in respect of all downtown A class office properties, through quadratic regression, provided a more reliable and credible indication of market trending and to be of greater merit and considerable weight. - 44.
+The CARB finds it also places considerable weight on the Respondent's arguments that upon receipt of the actual leasing information from the property managers for the 2012 assessment year, the Respondent took effective steps to reflect the continuing downward trend in office rental rates from the previous year's assessments by mailing offers of revised assessments, based on new rates determined in consultation with industry experts, to the affected property owners. - 45.
+The CARB found that the size measurement changes reflected the factual position as reported by the property managers and correctly included all vacant spaces and is reflective of the most reliable information available to be used in the determination of property value. - 46.
+In conclusion, based on its consideration of the above reasons, the CARB finds the recommended revised 2011 assessment of \$121,039,000 for the subject property, based on market office rental rate of \$26 per square foot for the subject property's AH classification and the revised size measurements, to be fair and equitable.

 DISSENTING OPINION AND REASONS

 None noted.

 Dated this 22 nd day of February, 2012, at the City of Edmonton, in the Province of Alberta.

-Larry Loven, Presiding Officer This decision may be appealed to the Court of Queen's Bench on a question of law or jurisdiction, pursuant to Section 470(1) of the Municipal Government Act, RSA 2000, c M-26.
+Larry Loven, Presiding Officer

+This decision may be appealed to the Court of Queen's Bench on a question of law or

+jurisdiction, pursuant to Section 470(1) of the Municipal Government Act, RSA 2000, c M-26.

-cc: TEN 201 JASPER AVENUE LTD
+TEN 303 JASPER AVENUE LTD. cc: